GabrielMajeri/blog/_posts/2019-09-29-how-to-become-an-open-source-developer.md

 ---
 layout: post
-title: "How to Become an Open Source Developer"
+title: "How to become an open source developer"
 comments: true
 ---